 The aim of our study is to characterize the interior structure of hot Jupiters within a probabilistic framework.
 This allows us to gain insights into the physical properties governing the interior.
 We are specifically interested in inferring the internal luminosity of the planets based on the observed mass, radius, and equilibrium temperature.
-This is in turn will provide constraints on the heating efficiency, internal temperature, and the pressure at the radiative-convective-boundary (RCB).
-The standard interior structure model is briefly outlined in Section 3.1 and we discuss in Section 3.2 our approach to account for heat dissipation.
-The main model assumptions and limitations are addressed in Section 3.3.
+This in turn will provide constraints on the heating efficiency, internal temperature, and the pressure at the radiative-convective-boundary (RCB).
+The standard interior structure model is briefly outlined in Sect.
+3.1 and we discuss in Sect.
+3.3 our approach to account for heat dissipation.
+The main model assumptions and limitations are addressed in Sect.
+3.4.

 3.1.
-Standard Model
+Standard model

-The planetary evolution model completo21 was presented in Mordasini et al. (2012) and several modifications have been introduced since such as photoevaportation (Jin et al. 2014; Jin & Mordasini 2018) and coupling the interior to a non-gray atmospheric model (Linder et al. 2019; Marleau et al. 2019).
-In the following sections, we provide a brief description of the code relevant to our work and discuss in Section 3.3 the limitations of the model.
+The planetary evolution model completo21 was presented in Mordasini et al. (2012) and several modifications have been introduced since such as photoevaportation (Jin et al. 2014; Jin & Mordasini 2018) and coupling the interior to a nongray atmospheric model (Linder et al. 2019; Marleau et al. 2019).
+In the following sections, we provide a brief description of the code relevant to our work and discuss in Sect.
+3.4 the limitations of the model.